Maaman Magal (1955 film): Production

 Maaman Magal was produced and directed by R. S. Mani, who also wrote the story.
 The dialogue was written by C. V. Sridhar, not yet the acclaimed filmmaker he would later become.
 Cinematography was handled by Nemai Ghosh, and the editing by K. Govindasamy.

 Soundtrack

-The soundtrack was composed by S. V. Venkatraman and the lyrics were written by Papanasam Sivan, Thanjai N. Ramaiah Dass, Kambadasan, Surabhi, M. K. Aathmanathan and Seetharaman.
+The soundtrack was composed by S. V. Venkatraman.
 The song "Govaa maambazhamey, Malgovaa Maambazhamey", picturised on Chandrababu and Dorairaj's characters, where the former expresses his love for Malathi (Savitri), looking at her photograph, became popular.
 Words in the song like ‘samaalakkidi girigiri..., saavuttu paaru vadakari...’ contributed to its popularity.

 Release and reception

 Maaman Magal was released on 14 October 1955, and emerged a moderate success.